418ssingh/QUANT/README.md

 Email: 418ssingh@gmail.com

+🙏 Acknowledgments
+Rohan Kolarkar (R-Quants) for guidance and project vision

 The quantitative trading community for inspiration

+⚠️ Disclaimer
-⚠️ Disclaimer: This platform is designed for research and educational purposes.
-It is not intended for live trading without thorough validation and proper risk management.
+This platform is designed for research and educational purposes.
+It is not intended for live trading without thorough validation and proper risk management